muditbaid/Techforgood2022/README.md

 # Techforgood2022
 This is a basic student performance analysis with predefined data using basics of machine learning.
 Here the marks are labelled in a graph for each subject and its chapters.
+It is done using K-Clustering algorithom which is an unsupervised learning algorithm.
+Here a subject mark's labels are grouped into one single cluster.
+Here K means the number of clusters that need to be created.
+Like K=2 means 2 clusters, K=3 means 3 clusters

 ## Deployment
 check here for the results: <a href="https://share.streamlit.io/muditbaid/techforgood2022/main/modplott.py">Click here!</a>